-Private placements completed on July 7, 2020 and September 2, 2020: Intended use of proceeds Actual use of proceeds Acquisition of Blackwater 140,000,000 140,000,000 Advancing development of Blackwater and general working capital 30,479,845 16,360,548 Remaining in treasury - 14,119,297 Total net proceeds 170,479,845 170,479,845
+Intended use of proceeds \$ Actual use of proceeds \$ Net proceeds from private placements completed on July 7, 2020 and 170,479,845 September 2, 2020 Net proceeds from Bought Deal Offering and the Non-Brokered Offering 164,962,717 335,442,562 Acquisition of Blackwater 140,000,000 140,000,000 Payment of consideration payable to New Gold 50,000,000 - Advancing development of Blackwater and general working capital 145,442,562 22,553,192 Remaining in treasury - 172,889,370 Total net proceeds 335,442,562

-The table above reflects use of proceeds up to and including the quarter ended March 31, 2021.
-The Company closed the Bought Deal Offering, including the over-allotment option, on May 19, 2021, while the Non-Brokered Offering closed on May 25, 2021, for additional combined gross proceeds of \$171,123,910.
-The Company expects that the combined proceeds from the Bought Deal Offering and the Non-Brokered Offering will be used to fund (i) the \$50 million consideration payable to New Gold (due by August 21, 2021), (ii) ongoing permitting costs, (iii) costs associated with detailed engineering and preparation of the Feasibility Study, (iv) financing costs, (v) pre-development and development expenditures as contemplated in the Company's Pre-Feasibility Study, including the costs associated with mobilizing the EPC contractors, placing orders for longer-lead construction items, commencing earthworks and development of offsite infrastructure including road access and power supply to the Blackwater site, as well as (vi) implementation payments associated with participation agreements with indigenous nations and (vii) general corporate purposes.
+The \$50 million consideration payable to New Gold was paid by August 23, 2021.
+The balance of the proceeds remaining in treasury is intended to be applied towards (i) ongoing permitting costs, (ii) costs associated with detailed engineering and preparation of the feasibility study, (iii) financing costs, (iv) pre-development and development expenditures as contemplated in the Company's 2020 PFS, including the costs associated with mobilizing the EPC contractors, placing orders for longer-lead construction items, commencing earthworks and development of offsite infrastructure including road access and power supply to the Blackwater site, as well as (v) implementation payments associated with participation agreements with indigenous nations and (vi) general corporate purposes.